ds-vologdin/otus-software-architect/task06/README.md

 ### Notes

 Notification service should have a view with contacts of users.
 For updates of this view, the service should listen to events CreateUser and UpdateUser.
 Here we don't consider these events.

+# Conclusions

+I think that the **Event notification** scheme is more suitable for solving this task.

+We really need async communications only for notification.
+Other communications are sync and simple.